-- Quality Products – Polyjacking.com uses on the finest materials from Earth Contact Products (ECP), the leading US-manufacturer of foundation repair products.
+- Quality Products – Polyjacking.com uses only the finest tools and equipment from Earth Contact Products (ECP), the leading American manufacturer of foundation repair products.

-- Quality Service – Polyjacking.com has an A+ rating with the BBB and has been awarded for super service by Angie’s List.
+- Quality Service – Polyjacking.com has been awarded for super service by Angie’s List.

 Contact Polyjacking.com Today!

 The professionals at Polyjacking.com are experienced at lifting and leveling historic structures.
-We appreciate the extra considerations in working on a historic site and make the extra effort to preserve and protect its integrity.
+We appreciate the extra considerations it takes with working on a historic site and we make the extra effort to preserve and protect the structure’s integrity.
 Whether you have a historic structure or are making history with a newer one, contact us today.

 Belle Meade Mansion

-The Belle Meade Plantation mansion began as a two story Federal-style home, built in the 1820s with red bricks on a limestone foundation.
+The Belle Meade Plantation mansion began as a two-story Federal-style home, built in the 1820s with red bricks on a limestone foundation.
 On each side was a one-story wing.
-In the 1840’s, William Giles Harding made additions to the original home and updated the style to Greek-Revival.
+In the 1840s, William Giles Harding made additions to the original home and updated the style to Greek-Revival.
 The mansion features three floors with ceiling heights of fourteen feet on the lower two floors and eight feet on the top floor.
-It also contains a central hallway that extends through the three levels and a circular, cantilevered staircase with empire style spirals carved from cherry.
+It also contains a central hallway that extends through the three levels and a circular, cantilevered staircase with empire style spirals carved from cherry wood.
 Throughout the home are palladium wall niches for holding lamps at night.
-The home contains bedrooms for family members and guests as well as servant’s quarters.
+The home contains bedrooms for family members and guests as well as servants’ quarters.